pytest-dev/pytest/doc/en/usage.rst

  - When breakpoint() is called and PYTHONBREAKPOINT is set to the default value, PyTest will use the Custom PDB trace UI instead of the system default Pdb.
  - When tests are complete, the system will default back to the system Pdb trace UI.
- - If --pdb is called on execution of Pytest, the custom Pdb interface is used on both breakpoint() and failed tests/unhandled exceptions.
+ - If --pdb is called on execution of Pytest, the custom Pdb interface is used on bothbreakpoint() and failed tests/unhandled exceptions.
  - If --pdbcls is used, the custom class will be executed when a test fails (as expected within existing behaviour), but also when breakpoint() is called from within a test, the custom class debugger will be instantiated.

 .. _durations: